A Little Trick Protecting You Against Tilt at the First Losses

 Example of Tilt

 Imagine some traders trading profitably for a few months, so much so that they have almost no drawdowns.
-Their yield curves look something like this:
+Their equity curves look something like this:

-They often begin watching their statements, so to say, “admire” their “nice” yield curves and subconsciously wish the curve to remain the same – “nice”, smooth, and ascending.
+They often begin watching their statements, so to say, “admire” their “nice” equity curves and subconsciously wish the curve to remain the same – “nice”, smooth, and ascending.